braice/MuMuDVB/doc/README.txt

 - Supports autoconfiguration, see <<autoconfiguration,Autoconfiguration>> section
   * In autoconfiguration mode, MuMuDVB follow the changes in the PIDs and update itself while running.
 - Debian flavor initialisation scripts
-- Can skip the tuning of the card as a temporary workaround for DVB-S2
 - The buffer size can be tuned to reduce CPU usage, see <<reduce_cpu,reduce MuMuDVB CPU usage>> section.
 - Can avoid the sending of scrambled packets
 - Automatically detect the scrambling status of a channel